• Skip to primary navigation

 This is a guest blog by Peter C. Atherton, P.E.

 Prior to the COVID-19 crisis, most leaders agreed that employee recruitment and retention was the #1 issue facing engineering and architecture firms.
-At the same time, employee growth and development were our talent’s top priority.
+At the same time, employee learning and development were our talent’s top priority.
 What will change moving forward?

 Our first concern at this moment must be safety and survival.
 Our next concern needs to shift to how we can more effectively attract, develop, and retain the talent that we need to grow and prosper in the “new era” that is accelerating forward.